 - This tissue enhances their vision under the water.

-- This tissue is composed of “mirrored crystals” that enables the Whale Sharks to see in the dark.
+- This tissue is composed of “mirrored crystals” that enable the Whale Sharks to see in the dark.

 - Scientists are not sure about how much a Whale Shark depends on its eyesight.